All Products

 Database Account

-The database account of the destination AnalyticDB for PostgreSQL instance.
-For information about the permissions that are required for the account, see the Permissions required for database accounts section of this topic.
+Enter the database account of the destination AnalyticDB for PostgreSQL instance.
+For information about the required permissions, see Required database account permissions.

 Database Password